Michael Vander Weele

 on faculty since 1986

-It’s just a short walk or bike ride from English professor and department chair Michael Vander Weele’s home in Palos Heights to Trinity’s campus.
+It’s just a short walk or bike ride from English professor Michael Vander Weele’s home in Palos Heights to Trinity’s campus.
 Brief though that trip may be, Vander Weele’s professional journey spans a much greater distance over the course of 22 years of teaching at the College.

 A 1973 Trinity graduate with a B.A. in English and a minor in philosophy, Vander Weele earned a Ph.D. from the University of Iowa in 1981.
 From there, he taught at Northwestern College (IA) for five years before joining Trinity’s faculty in the English department.